Arkaraj/Basic_Todo_MERN/README.md

 # Basic_Todo_MERN
 This is a basic todo web app with login(JWT and cookie extractor), registration and todo page build using the MERN stack.
 To run:
-# for server side
+# For server side
 npm install
 npm start
-# for react/client side
+# For react/client side
 npm install
 npm start